molab-itp/p5MoLibrary/.swm/p5modlibrary-docs.nt90espg.sw.md

 The query append to each src= reference in index file is to force reload from the cache for github pages or other deploy.

 Access to firebase begins in mo-pixel-grid / a_sketch.js with the fb\_.init call.
 There are two free firebase config accounts that you can use `jht1493` or `jht9629` .
-If one goes over quota, switch to the other or create your own firebase account and pass the config object to fb\_.init !!@ need example of this
+If one goes over quota, switch to the other or create your own firebase account and pass the config object to fb\_.init

 <SwmSnippet path="src/demos/mo-pixel-grid/a_sketch.js" line="27">

 ---

-This code snippet initializes the `config` variable with the `fb_.init()` function, passing a string argument `'jht9629'` or `'jht1493'`.
+establish the connection to firebase using config`'jht9629'` or `'jht1493'`.

 ```
   let config = fb_.init('jht9629');